dahlia/fedify/docs/manual/federation.md

 [*Getting a `DocumentLoader`* section](./context.md#getting-a-documentloader) for details.

+### `authenticatedDocumentLoaderFactory`

+*This API is available since Fedify 0.4.0.*

+A factory function that creates an authenticated document loader function.
+The factory function takes the key pair of an actor and returns a document loader function that loads remote JSON-LD documents as the actor.

+Usually, you don't need to set this property because the default document loader factory is sufficient for most cases.
+The default document loader factory intentionally doesn't cache the loaded documents in the key-value store.

+See the [*Getting an authenticated `DocumentLoader`* section](./context.md#getting-an-authenticated-documentloader) for details.

 ### `treatHttps`

 Whether to treat HTTP requests as HTTPS.
 This is useful for testing and